 March 3, 2021

 Terminology, like viruses, evolves and mutates over time.
 But words change so fast in our industry that sometimes all sense of meaning is lost.
-I think that’s the case with the phrase “TV Platform as a Service” (TVPaaS).
+I think that’s the case with the phrase “TV as a Service” (TVaaS).
 It’s used so often, in so many different ways, that it becomes hard for operators to see exactly what they’re getting in their procurement process.
-So let’s look more closely at some of the key things you should look for when purchasing a solution that’s billed as TVPaaS.
+So let’s look more closely at some of the key things you should look for when purchasing a solution that’s billed as TVaaS.

 SaaS vs PaaS

 I think there’s a general understanding of the term Software as a Service (SaaS) - the provision of individual applications hosted in the public cloud to solve a business challenge - from Salesforce to Sage accounting or Microsoft 365.
 With Platform as a Service (PaaS) things start to get more cloudy (pun intended).
 PaaS typically includes multiple pieces of hosted software that work seamlessly together to meet a full set of business needs, relieving companies from the expense and hassle of operating them in-house.
 PaaS comes in many flavours: public cloud, private cloud, or a hybrid.